cenuno/head-first-java/README.md

 # head-first-java
 A repo of me learning java from the Head First Java book

+You can purchase a [copy of the book here](https://www.oreilly.com/library/view/head-first-java/9781492091646/).

 ## Managing Java Versions

 This repo uses [sdkman](https://sdkman.io/usage) to handle Java versions.